Guidance for federal hiring and firing puts less emphasis on marijuana use as a disqualifier

 The OPM policy does not apply to determinations of eligibility for access to classified information or for employment in sensitive national security positions.
 A stricter policy issued in 2014 by the Office of the Director of National Intelligence applies in those cases.

-The guidance “does open paths to great adjudication of suitability issues once marijuana use is disclosed.
+The guidance opens paths to more “adjudication of suitability issues once marijuana use is disclosed.
 However, until the security clearance rules change, this is a non-starter for many federal employees,” said John Gniadek, a senior associate with the Tully Rinckey law firm in the District.

 “The next crack to appear will come in the medical use category, whether employees using canniboids solely for medicinal purposes can be [suitable] for employment.
 Until that hurdle is cleared, it is unsafe for federal employees or applicants to smoke,” he said in an email.